jsnbly/milestone3/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- A way to Admin Recipes added to the site
+- A way to Admin Recipes added to the site to check for profanity etc.
-- A Comment section to the recipes
+- A Comment section for the recipes
-- A better way of voting on recipes
+- A better way of voting on recipes at present there is no logic to see if the user has already voted
-- Email Confirmation at tiem of login
+- Email Confirmation at time of login

 ## Technologies Used
 HTML